ajrsoftware/WPClothes2Order-test-env/README.md

 -   Clone this repo
 -   Navigate into the root of the project
--   ENsure you have docker running
+-   Ensure you have docker running
 -   Run `sh quickstart.sh`

 This will setup a dockerized WordPress env on `http://localhost:8000` and clone down the WPClothes2Order plugin on the dev branch ready to go.